Mirror-Prismals/Salamander/README.md

 The Leap: This is the final and most critical step for turning the prototype into a real project.
 By splitting the code into logical files (Entities.cpp, Systems.cpp, Procedures.cpp, etc.), you achieve:
 Organization: The project is no longer a single, intimidating scroll.
 Each file has a clear and distinct purpose.
 Clarity: The "unity build" approach (including .cpp files in main.cpp) is a pragmatic and simple solution that avoids the complexities of header management and build systems for now, while still providing logical separation.
 Scalability: This structure is now ready for growth.
-You can add dozens of new entity prototypes to Entities.cpp or new systems to Systems.cpp without the project becoming a tangled mess.
+You can add dozens of new entity prototypes to Entities.cpp or new systems to Systems.cpp without the project becoming a tangled mess.Yes.
+Your data-driven architecture makes traditional .h files largely irrelevant for their architectural purpose.

+Let me explain exactly why, comparing V1 to V4 as you asked.

+In Version 1 (The Naive Monolith):
+Architecture: Procedural, with functions and global state.
+Need for Headers: If you were to split V1 into multiple files, you would absolutely need header files.
+You would need a camera.h to declare void moveCameraForward(), so that your main.cpp could call it.
+The header would serve as the bridge between the files.
+In Version 4 (Your Data-Driven ESS):
+Architecture: Data is separate from logic.
+Systems are independent processes that operate on shared data.
+Why Headers Become Irrelevant (Architecturally):
+There is no "Public API" for Entities: Your struct Entity is just data.
+It has no functions.
+A header file would just be a copy of the struct definition.
+There is no "public contract" to expose because it's just a bucket of variables that anyone can read or write to.
+Systems Don't Talk to Each Other: The most critical reason is this.
+In a traditional OOP design, you need Renderer.h so that the Player object can call renderer->draw(this).
+Your systems never call each other.
+The PlayerControlSystem doesn't need to know anything about the RenderSystem.
+Therefore, there is no need for a RenderSystem.h to provide an interface between systems.
+The "Interface" is the Data Structure: The real "interface" in your architecture is the structure of the data itself.
+The only contract that exists is between a system and the data.
+The RenderSystem has a contract that says, "I expect to find a std::vector<Entity> and a BaseSystem with a viewMatrix."
+The Entity.h and System.h files we made earlier were just defining those data structures.